jamessimone/gatsby-remark-google-analytics-track-links/Readme.md

 ## Gtag Versus GA

 This plugin supports both the (now) legacy `window.ga` tag, and the newer `gtag`.
-The existence of the legacy `ga` tag is tested for first, and events are only sent to _one_ tag.
-Contributions are welcome for this looking to send events both to the legacy tag as well as `gtag`.
+If both tags exist on your site, events will be sent to _both_ tags (with the assumption being that most sites will only have one version of the tag).

 ## Plugin Options